Matthew-Pidlysny/Empirinometry/README.md

 ==============================================================

 '![ News Articles ]!'

+# Programs Online

+Ok, hi everyone.
+I had this page archived for so long, but I've been working very hard to do some serious things.
+I now have the "bingers" folder, where you can see my number crunching inventions.
+The new closed form recurrence formula is actually a percentile difficulty formula over 1, but it needs work.
+It's dreaming that there IS a recurring n for any percentile difficulty, but it works out to be it if ever there was one for a number.

+Good luck, all, keep stealing!
+Nothing I can do on my end!

 # News Update:  Steal Everything.
 Combine Your Forces And Examine Everything, I Am Out On This One Now, Stealing Is Not Theft, It's Salvation.